 A foot and ankle specialist can make custom orthotics for you, and is skilled at providing other alternatives, including padding and possibly injections.
-You may benefit from physical therapy, ice, topical pain relievers, non-steroidal anti-inflammatories, and possibly casting.
+You may benefit from physical therapy, ice, prescription-strength topical pain relievers, non-steroidal anti-inflammatories, and possibly casting.

 Sometimes the only alternative is surgery to remove the bump.
 Recovery is usually uneventful, and your foot will look and feel much better.

 1. How long will I be off my feet?

 Usually you will be up the next day, albeit non weight-bearing.
 This type of surgery can have varying degrees of complexity.
 You may need to have surgery on the Achilles tendon as well.
 If this is the case be prepared for up to twelve weeks of recovery time.

 2. Will I have to do anything special for my foot?

 You may have a cast to immobilize the foot and ankle, then will need to wear a protective splint for the next several weeks.